snowplow/snowplowanalytics.com/_posts/2018-02-08-api-vs-hit-level/index.md

 2. By mirroring the Javascript HTTP requests that are made from the Google Analytics trackers to a new location
 3. Accessing your data directly through BigQuery

-Taking data and loading it via the GA API into a warehouse is the most common method of moving Google Analytics data.
-Platforms like [XPlenty][xplenty], [Stitch Data][stitch], or [Treasure Data][treasure], for example, utilize this method to let users pump their GA data into their warehouse so that it can be used with different business intelligence tools.
-While straightforward and accessible, Google Analytics applies a standard set of data processing steps on data pulled through their API that are standard across their user base and might not be a good fit for every user.
+Taking data and loading it via the GA API into a warehouse is the most common method of exporting Google Analytics data.
+Platforms like [XPlenty][xplenty], [Stitch Data][stitch], or [Treasure Data][treasure], for example, utilize this method to let users pump their GA data into their warehouse.
+While straightforward and accessible, Google Analytics only makes aggregated data available from the API: effectively you're downloading a report with each request.
 This makes actions like segmenting users by behavior using machine learning tools challenging because you’re limited by the granularity of the data you’re loading into your ML process.

 The second method, mirroring the HTTP requests made by the Google Analytics Javascript on your website to another endpoint that you control, is the method we chose for our integration.
 Configuring Snowplow for Google Analytics might require front-loading more work (though thanks to Simo Ahava’s hard work, you can find a set of steps [on his website][simo]), but the end result is access to much more granular data.
 The data returned by this approach has many advantages, but also comes with some disadvantages.
 Google does a lot of post processing on the raw data before making it available via reports in the Analytics UI which won’t be applied to the mirrored data.
 This means, for example, that there are no session identifiers associated with each hit.
 You would also need to apply your own attribution model to the underlying data.